hannahjbooth/eleventy-base-blog-task/content/blog/10-js-fns-control-flow.md

 <h3>Task 4:</h3>

-Having learnt about the DOM since this lesson, I have upgraded my original code for this exercise, so as to integrate it to this page.
+Update: Having learnt about the DOM since this lesson, I have upgraded my original code for this exercise, so as to integrate it to this page.

 01. Make a variable called "temperature".
 Write some code that tells you to put on a coat if it is below 50 degrees.
 02. Extend the Program to show the following:

-- If it's less than 50 degrees, wear a coat.
+<p>If it's less than 50 degrees, wear a coat.</p>
-- If it's less than 30 degrees, wear a coat and a hat.
+<p>If it's less than 30 degrees, wear a coat and a hat.</p>
-- If it's less than 0 degrees, stay inside.
+<p>If it's less than 0 degrees, stay inside.</p>
-- Otherwise, just pants and vest is fine.
+<p>Otherwise, just pants and vest is fine.</p>

 03. Add a logical operator to your ‘Shall I wear a coat?’ program